gestom/CosPhi/Localization/README.md

 3. If your camera does not support MJPEG, <b>swarmcon</b> will save the video feed as a serie of bitmaps, that you can process later as well.
 4. You can run <b>swarmcon video_file_name Y</b> to process that video in the same way as when using the camera, i.e. <b>video_file_name</b> instead of <b>/dev/videoX</b>.
 5. Processing a saved video rather than the camera feed is likely to provide more precise results.
-6. Running the system as <b>./swarmcon /dev/videoX Y nogui</b> causes text-only output - this can speed-up postprocessing.
+6. Running the system with a <b>nogui</b> argument e.g. <b>./swarmcon /dev/video0 1 nogui</b> causes text-only output - this can speed-up postprocessing.
+7. Logs and videos might be large - to prevent saving logs and videos, run the system with <b>nolog</b> or <b>novideo</b> argument.

 ####Some additional remarks

-1. At this point, you can start experimenting with the syste by adding whatever features you might think useful.
+2. At this point, you can start experimenting with the syste by adding whatever features you might think useful.
-2. We have tried to comment the code so an experienced programmer should be able to alter the system accordingly.
+3. We have tried to comment the code so an experienced programmer should be able to alter the system accordingly.
 However, if you have any questions regarding the code, feel free to contact [Tom Krajnik](http://scholar.google.co.uk/citations?user=Qv3nqgsAAAAJ&hl=en&oi=ao) or [Matias Nitsche](https://scholar.google.co.uk/citations?user=Z0hQoRUAAAAJ&hl=en&oi=ao)
-3. If you use this localization system for your research, please don't forget to cite at least one relevant paper from these [bibtex](http://raw.githubusercontent.com/wiki/gestom/CosPhi/papers/WhyCon.bib) records.
+4. If you use this localization system for your research, please don't forget to cite at least one relevant paper from these [bibtex](http://raw.githubusercontent.com/wiki/gestom/CosPhi/papers/WhyCon.bib) records.
-4. Have fun!
+5. Have fun!
 </ol>

 <hr>